itornaza/cpp-route-planning/README.md

 # Route Planning Project

-This repo contains the starter code for the Route Planning project.
+route planner that plots a path between two points on a map using real map data from the [OpenStreeMap project](https://www.openstreetmap.org) .
+The project is based on the starter code for the Cpp Route Planning project provided by the Udacity Cpp Nanodegree which can be found [here](https://github.com/udacity/CppND-Route-Planning-Project).

 <img src="map.png" width="600" height="450" />